hanshoffman/crispy-fortnight/LessonsLearned.md

 *Global Interpreter Lock (GIL) causes major issues with threading.
 The "threading" library is basically an ovelay to the "thread" library.
 These threads actually run sequentially if placed one after another.
 Not cool. https://jeffknupp.com/blog/2012/03/31/pythons-hardest-problem/

+*using pickle, and cPickle to avoid rpc. module code always executes on server instead of client. also there is a security risking using this library.